arpit20adlakha/Computer-Science-Papers-For-System-Design/README.md

 - In Search of an Understandable Consensus Algorithm (https://lnkd.in/gqrKhvsK)
 - Virtual Consensus in Delos (https://lnkd.in/g5bitkdM)

-This is a series of posts about #distributedsystems papers.
-This post covers #peertopeer systems and information dessimination.
+Peertopeer systems and information dessimination.
 - Gossip-Based Broadcast (https://lnkd.in/gT74Zb8Z)
 - Gossiping in Distributed Systems (https://lnkd.in/g55DFbuP)
 - Peer-to-peer membership management for gossip-based protocols (https://lnkd.in/g_XE4TiE)